cheukhin1024/Financial-Data-Project-in-Azure/README.md

 1. Convert Bloomberg TV speech to text data using Azure Cognitive Services.

 ###### Check Empty File.py
-1. Validate files completeness by checking empty files
+1. Validate file completeness by checking empty files

-###### Count number of file in directory.py
+###### Count the number of files in directory.py
-1. Validate files completeness by counting number of files
+1. Validate file completeness by counting the number of files

-###### Count satallite image color area.py
+###### Count satellite image color area.py
-1. Count the color area of the satallite image using OpenCV.
-The result can be transformed into time series structured data index for predicting future agricultural price.
+1. Count the color area of the satellite image using OpenCV.
+The result can be transformed into a time series structured data index for predicting future agricultural prices.

 ###### Delete Files or Directory.py
 1. Delete Files or Directory

 ###### Extract FirstRate Stock Tickers Issue Date & Delisted Date.py
-1. Extract and sort the first date and last date for every ticker in text file.
+1. Extract and sort the first date and last date for every ticker in a text file.

 ###### Financial Data Engineering.py
 1. REST API getting data from: